Case Corporation: Modern mergers

 In 1984, Case parent Tenneco bought selected assets of the International Harvester agriculture division and merged it with J. I. Case.
 All agriculture products are first labeled Case International and later Case IH.
 They used the 94 Series Case Utility, two- and four wheel drives for Case IH's first tractor together as a company.
 The first tractor developed by the new corporation was the Magnum.
 Introduced in 1987, the Magnum began production and the 94 series line was dropped.

 When Case IH bought out Steiger in 1986 they also continued the Steiger branding, and still do today.

 In 1996, Austrian tractor builder Steyr Tractor was purchased.

-The Case Corporation joined with New Holland N.V. to become CNH (Case-New Holland), now CNH Global, in November 1999.
+The Case Corporation joined with New Holland N.V. to become CNH (Case-New Holland), now CNH Industrial, in November 1999.
 Because of the merger, CNH was forced to release its production plants in Doncaster, England and Winnipeg, Manitoba, Canada.
 The Doncaster site was bought by the ARGO-group, owner of tractor builder Landini, and brought back the McCormick brand.
 The plant in Winnipeg was taken over by the Buhler family to start Buhler Tractors.

 In Europe the merger with New Holland (including the former Fordson and Fiat tractor lines) was the success Case IH expected.
 In 2006, Case IH came with a plan to bring back the "International" feel to their products.
 They brought back the old International Harvester logo, and made more technical difference between the two brands.
 Montgomery Design International redid the industrial design and styling of the MAGNUM and several other new Case IH products as well as the New Holland "Cat's Eye" styling on all New Holland tractors and the revised Steyr tractor styling.
 These styling themes continue to this day.